Phantom cat: New Zealand

 Since the late 1990s, big cat sightings have been reported in widely separated parts of New Zealand, in both the North and South Islands.
-There have been several unverified panther sightings in Mid-Canterbury near Ashburton and in the nearby foothills of the Southern Alps / Kā Tiritiri o te Moana, but searches conducted there in 2003 by the Ministry of Agriculture and Forestry found no corroborating physical evidence.
+There have been several unverified panther sightings in Mid-Canterbury near Ashburton and in the nearby foothills of the Southern Alps, but searches conducted there in 2003 by the Ministry of Agriculture and Forestry found no corroborating physical evidence.